- Tárrega – Estudio in C Major

 Carcassi’s Etude No.6: Moderato is an intermediate guitar study that starts off with a lively, bold bass line.
 Later, the melody moves to the middle voice.
 Then finally, the individual voices play off each other and overlap in a call and response fashion.
 The parts eventually converge into luscious chords for a mellow, yet dramatic conclusion.

-Etude No.7 might be the most popular from Carcassi’s Op.60 collection.
+Etude No.7 is probably the most popular from Carcassi’s Op.60 collection.
 Although the passages that include the recurring p-a-m-i are somewhat brief, this study is a superb introduction to the tremolo technique.
 This brilliant intermediate etude is beloved by guitarists of various levels.
 When you hear it, the reason why is clear!

 Dionisio Aguado’s Estudio in A minor is one of my all-time favorite studies for beginner classical guitarists.
 This study provides an excellent introduction to arpeggios, while still including interesting phrasing and rich harmonic material.

-With a repeating right hand arpeggio pattern of p-i-m-i, students learn how to bring out a distinctive bass melody with the thumb while maintaining a steady accompaniment with the index and middle fingers.
+This study has a repeating right hand arpeggio pattern of p-i-m-i.
+In this study, students learn how to bring out a distinctive bass melody with the thumb while maintaining a steady accompaniment with the index and middle fingers.
 You can learn more about this Aguado study here or by checking out the links below.

 Similar to Op.31, Sor’s Op.35 is a popular collection of studies for guitarists of all levels.
 Sor’s first etude from this collection, No.1: Andante is an excellent introduction to harmony, and playing two parts at once.
-You can learn more about Sor’s Op.35, No.1: Andante here or by checking out the links below.
+You can learn more about Sor’s Op.35, No.1: Andante here.
+You can also hear and see a performance of the etude by checking out the links below.

 Sor’s tragic Op.35 Etude No.3: Larghetto feels like a funeral march.
 This chordal piece gives students the opportunity to practice finding the balance between voices when playing the intense harmonic phrases.
 But don’t shed a tear!
 This piece is still suitable for students at the upper beginner level.